We pay very close attention to target audiences, especially voters. Voters do not care about what you want to say and they rarely “listen.”

 And we make sure they know you are ready to start solving problems.
 Their problems.

-Today, of course, just about anyone with a computer and camera can make a video.
+Today, of course, just about anyone with a computer and a camera can make a video.

 And too often that’s the problem.
 Most of the campaigns that call us to “fix” their media slipped up when they turned over their public image to someone who has no political experience.